hasura/go-graphql-client/README.md

 ### Get extensions from response

-The response map may also contain an entry with key `extensions`.
+The response map may also contain an entry with the `extensions` key.
 To decode this field you need to bind a struct or map pointer.
-The client will optionally unmarshal the field using json decoder.
+The client will optionally unmarshal the field using JSON decoder.

 ```go
 var q struct {